-Suicide rate is increasing every year.
+The suicide rate is increasing every year.
 In fact, it is the tenth leading cause of death in the United States alone.
 On average there are 121 people committing suicide every day.
-However, suicide rate among adolescents varied.
+However, the suicide rate among adolescents varied.
 On average, one out of ten thousand adolescents aged 15-19 committed suicide every year.
-Suicide rate among youths aged 12 to 16 is also varied.
+The suicide rate among youths aged 12 to 16 is also varied.
 The number of boys who have committed suicide is about 10% while girls were 20%.
-But gay and lesbian adolescents have higher rate of suicide for about 5 to 7 times compared to heterosexuals.
+But gay and lesbian adolescents have a higher rate of suicide for about 5 to 7 times compared to heterosexuals.

 Adolescence is a stage of development wherein an individual experiences tremendous changes.
 These changes comprise physical, emotional, psychological and moral dimensions.
 Therefore, if an individual is not ready or incapable of coping, problems may arise.

 Common problems among adolescents

 Because adolescence is a stage of development that an individual may begin to explore life, surprises may lure along the way.
 These surprises may stir, shake or threaten adolescent’s well-being.

 1. Lose attention or focus

 Adolescence is a stage where an individual engages in different vital activities of life.
 School activities and social life are both demanding.
 A teenager may lose focus due to the tremendous excitement of what is currently happening in his/her life.
 Aside from studies, a teenager may also involve in other activities such as sports, music/band, outreach and part-time jobs.